jhirota/GZ/README.md

 * GZlist <br>
 Number of GZ-certified places by city in Yamanashi Prefecture, and by facility

+* GZ_covid <br>
+Dataset on number of the GZ-certified restaurants and new infections cases by date with main control variables

 * Controls <br>
-Cleaned data on number of COVID-19 tests, weather, and infectious mobility from 47 prefectures in Japan into prefectures concerned
+Cleaned data on number of COVID-19 tests, population, and infectious mobility from 47 prefectures in Japan into prefectures concerned

-* GZ_covid <br>
-Dataset on number of the GZ-certified restaurants and new infections cases by date

 * weekSIR <br>
 Dataset combined with 3 built data above by week